Probing the symmetry breaking of a light--matter system by an ancillary qubit

-We observe that the {\it interaction-induced symmetry breaking} mechanism detected here is more complex with respect to the Higgs mechanism and to that described in Ref.~\citenum{garziano2014vacuum}.
+We observe that the interaction-induced symmetry breaking mechanism detected here is more complex with respect to the Higgs mechanism and to that described in Ref.~\citenum{garziano2014vacuum}.
 In these two cases, the effect is directly induced by the vacuum expectation value of the field.
 For example, for $w = \langle G | (a - a^\dag) | G \rangle \neq 0$, the Xmon--resonator interaction in Eq.~(\ref{Hs}) could be approximated as $ \sim - g' w (b - b^\dag)$.
-It can be shown that this term directly determines the symmetry breaking of the Xmon in Ref.~\citenum{garziano2014vacuum}.
+It can be shown that this term directly determines the symmetry breaking of the probe qubit in Ref.~\citenum{garziano2014vacuum}.
 However, in the present case, it turns out that $w =0$, since the inductive coupling between the resonator and the flux qubit determines $w = 0$ and $v \neq 0$.
-Nonetheless, a full quantum analysis (see Supplementary Information) shows that in such a case $(w=0)$ as well, the Xmon can undergo symmetry breaking, when interacting with a vacuum field displaying symmetry breaking.
-Specifically, the symmetry breaking of the qubit--resonator system determines a {\it nonzero} matrix element entering the two-photon transition rate, thus enabling the two-photon transitions in the Xmon.
+Nonetheless, a full quantum analysis (see Supplementary Information) shows that in such a case $(w=0)$ as well, the Xmon can undergo symmetry breaking, when interacting with a field with no real excitations and displaying symmetry breaking.
+Using a probe qubit which is inductively coupled to the resonator would give rise to a symmetry breaking mechanism directly determined by the nonzero vacuum expectation value $v = \langle G | (a + a^\dag) | G \rangle \neq 0$.
+In the present case, the symmetry breaking of the qubit--resonator system determines a nonzero matrix element entering the Xmon two-photon transition rate; thus enabling two-photon transitions in the Xmon.
+Considering the eigenstates of the total Hamiltonian $H_{\rm tot}$, the two-photon transition rate is proportional to the product $|Y_{0,1} Y_{1,2}|$, where $Y_{i,j} = \langle E_i |-i(b - b^\dag)|E_j \rangle$, with $|E_j \rangle$ eigenvectors of $H_{\rm tot}$ sorted from the lower to the higher corresponding energy levels.
+Thus, with $|E_0 \rangle$ being the ground state of the whole interacting system, we identify $|E_1\rangle$ as the first excited level of $H_s$ (slightly dressed by the interaction with the Xmon) and $|E_2\rangle$ the corresponding first excited dressed level of $H_X^{(4)}$.
+It turns out that $Y_{0,1}$ as well as $Y_{0,2}$ are nonzero and almost constant in the interval of flux offset reported here, while $Y_{1,2}$ is very well approximated by a linear function of $\delta \Phi_{\rm ext}$ (see Supplementary Fig.~4) and it is zero for $\delta \Phi_{\rm ext} =0$, due to the parity symmetry.
+This explains the onset of the parity-symmetry breaking felt by the Xmon.